chinnisaimohan/CPU---Scheduling/README.md

 Run the following command to clone the repository: git clone https://github.com/chinnisaimohan/CPU---Scheduling.git

-Navigate into the cloned repository: cd CPU_SCHEDULER
+Navigate into the cloned repository: cd CPU---Scheduling

 Open the project in your preferred code editor: For example, if you're using Visual Studio Code, you can run: code .